Book Launch at Tintagel – March 2024

 St Pirans Day Redruth 2017

 Although Cassandra had handed over the Teazer role to me, she could not resist posing for our new image with her ‘trusty’ snapper!
+She also experimented with black face paint on a couple of occasions before it became controversial.

 Tintagel Carnival 2017